syseditor/Society/README.md

 ## TODO
 - [ ] Finish the basic infrastructure of all the systems.
-- [ ] Add JSON support for Parties.
 - [ ] Interaction through Forms and not through commands.
 (Maybe add custom-made forms?)
 - [ ] Ability to customize any message sent to players.
 - [ ] Ranking system (includes Ranks-Titles, statistics, rewards etc).